 The teams then traded punts before the Eagles tied the game with 3:39 left in the third quarter.
 The Patriots responded with a touchdown drive of their own, which spanned into the final quarter of the 2004 season.
 First-year Patriot Corey Dillon finished the drive with a 2-yard touchdown-run to give the AFC Champions a 21-14 lead.

 This time, the Eagles were unable to answer accordingly and went 3-and-out.
 Eight plays later, Adam Vinatieri kicked a 22-yard field goal, and the Patriots were up by 10 points.
 Three plays after the touchdown, Tedy Bruschi, who also had a sack, intercepted McNabb.
 Unfortunately, New England's offense was unable to capitalize (you guessed it: 3-and-out) and therefore gave the Eagles another chance to come back.

 Down by 10, Andy Reid's team, surprisingly, did not hurry up and instead went on a four minute drive to finally get within a field goal.
 At that point, only 1:55 were left in the game.
 After recovering the Eagles' onside kick, the Patriots were able to burn another minute via three Kevin Faulk runs (and thus going 3-and-out).

 With one last chance to potentially tie the game, McNabb threw his third interception of the day – again to Rodney Harrison.
 One kneel-down later, the Patriots were officially world champions for a third time in four years; and officially an NFL dynasty.

-Super Bowl XXXIX saw the Patriots play their trademark football: The team was efficient, smart and able to keep mistakes at a minimum on both sides of the ball while simultaneously cashing in on the opponent’s miscues.
-In order to add to the dynasty when the Patriots and Eagles square off again later this week, the team needs to play the same brand of football.
+Super Bowl XXXIX saw the Patriots player their trademark football: The team was efficient, smart and able to keep mistakes at a minimum on both sides of the ball while simultaneously cashing in on the opponent's mistakes.
+Thus, the New England Patriots established themselves as the first and so far only pro football dynasty of the 21st century.